Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed obsolete DSL elements (#139).
 * Improved validation with regards of detecting missing names and other mandatory settings.
 * The formatter now adds a new line after the last closing bracket.
 * Generator settings are now defined at the application element directly; settings containers are not used anymore (#1172).
-Migration is simplified using a quick fix.
+A quick fix is provided for simple migration.
+* The `nospace` property has been deprecated and will be removed in ModuleStudio 1.3.0 (#1174).
+A quick fix is provided for simple migration.

 ### Generator changes